-PEFSP 178-Aerobic Walking
+PEFSP 178-Aerobic Walking Cr: 2 Wkly hrs: 4 hours Lab

 Course can be offered as: PEFSP 178/278.
 Exploration of concepts for improving lifetime aerobic fitness.
 Students will walk a variety of distances and courses with sufficient stimulus to produce aerobic fitness.